First Southern Hemisphere Caviar Farm

 - traceability of our fish from the moment of birth until the caviar is served.

-Our farm is built along the banks of the Rio Negro.
-We work closely with our natural environment through an innovative water system that continually diverts water from the river through the farm.
-The system channels free-flowing river water through a series of “raceway” basins that are gravity fed to avoid using electric pumps.
+At our farm along the banks of the Rio Negro, we work closely with our natural environment through an innovative system that continually redirects water from the river through the farm.
+Channeling free-flowing river water through a series of gravity-fed “raceway” basins eliminates the need for electric pumps.

-The raceway basins have a water flow rate of over 2,000 liters per second.
-Each day 50 million gallons of water to flow from the river through the farm, which means our sturgeon do not swim in recirculated water.
+With a water flow rate of over 2,000 liters per second, our raceway basins allow 50 million gallons of water to flow from the river through the farm, so our sturgeon do not swim in recirculated water.
 In fact, they never swim in the same water twice.

-Our aquaculture environment completely differentiates Black River from other producers.
-We mimic the flow of a natural river in our facilities and provide a real river feel for the fish, as if in the wild.
-This artful blending of the natural with the man-made is what makes our products unique; it is perfect harmony between the wild kingdom and a captive breeding program that closely monitors the well-being of the fish throughout their life.
+Our aquaculture environment makes Black River unique among caviar producers.
+We mimic a natural river flow in our facilities, providing a real, wild-river feel for our fish.
+This artful blending of the natural environment with human innovation is what makes our products exceptional—a perfect harmony between the wild kingdom and our captive breeding program that ensures our sturgeon enjoy vigorous health throughout their lives.

-Provenance matters a great deal to caviar quality, and the Río Negro river possesses excellent clean properties for sturgeon breeding.
-The Baygorria Dam, upstream from where our farm is located, stands on basaltic soil that is free of contaminants and pollution.
+Provenance matters a great deal to caviar quality, and the Río Negro River possesses excellent, clean properties for sturgeon breeding.
+The Baygorria Dam, upstream from our farm, stands on pristine basaltic soil that is free of contaminants and pollution.

-Our location, innovative aquaculture system and water purity means that our Russian heritage fish stock stays healthy and happy from birth to harvest, which naturally results in exceptionally high-quality and consistently flavorful caviar.
+Our location, innovative aquaculture system and water purity means that our Russian heritage fish stock stays healthy and happy from birth to harvest, naturally resulting in exceptionally high-quality and consistently flavorful caviar.

-The farm manages our own breeding program that began with breed stock of the highly coveted Caspian Sea Oscietra (Acipenser Gueldenstaedtii) sturgeon species.
+Our farm’s breeding program began with breed stock of the highly coveted Caspian Sea Oscietra (Acipenser gueldenstaedtii) sturgeon.
 Known as Russian Oscietra, this premium species is slow to reproduce and mature.
-An average fish cultivated for caviar will be 7-9 years old.
+An average fish cultivated for caviar is 7 to 9 years old.

-Once fish are old enough to be sexed they are separated.
-The females are then moved to open water enclosures in the middle of the river where they swim in the natural environment and are nourished on a special diet.
-They remain in this open water setting for much of their lives before being brought into the basins when they are close to maturation.
+Once fish are old enough, they are identified by sex and separated.
+The females are moved to open water enclosures in the middle of the river where they swim in the natural environment and eat a nourishing special diet.
+They remain in this open-water setting for much of their lives before being brought into the basins when they are close to maturation.

-When the fish are about 4 years of age they are tagged with a microchip.
-They are then moved to the raceways so they can be monitored with ultrasound and have biopsies to see how the eggs are developing.
-Once in the raceways the fish are treated with extreme care and monitored to make sure they remain healthy until harvest.
+At about 4 years, the fish are microchipped, moved to the raceways, monitored with ultrasound and biopsied to reveal how the eggs are developing.
+Once in the raceways, the fish are treated with extreme care and observed continually, ensuring they remain healthy until harvest.

-Preparing caviar is more an art than a rote manufacturing process.
-It requires skill and years of experience to achieve consistent quality.
-Preparation takes place in very clean, hygienic conditions to avoid any type of contamination.
+Preparing caviar is more an art than a rote manufacturing process, requiring skill and years of experience to achieve consistent quality.
+Preparation takes place in immaculate, hygienic conditions to avoid contamination.
 The processing room is HACCP certified to ensure no cross contamination.

-The team preparing caviar looks a lot like a surgical team dressed in gowns, latex gloves, rubber boots and hair nets.
-The work is very precise and demanding.
+Preparing caviar looks a lot like performing delicate surgery, with our team donning surgical gowns, latex gloves, rubber boots and hair nets.
+The work is precise and demanding.

 The team processes each fish individually and designates the caviar into lots.
-Producing in specific lots is one of aspect of traceability that helps us identify the caviar long after it has departed our facility and is in a tin on someone's table.
+Producing in specific lots is one aspect of traceability that helps us identify the caviar long after it has departed our facility and a tin is opened on someone's table.

-The team assesses and does preliminary grading of each lot based on size, color, firmness of the eggs and overall texture at the time of harvest.
-The team cures the roe which involves washing the roe very well with purified water prior to salting by hand.
+At harvest time, assessing and conducting preliminary grading of each lot is based on size, color, egg firmness and overall texture.
+The team cures the roe, which involves washing the roe thoroughly with purified water prior to salting by hand.

-Once the caviar is salted it goes into Original Tins (OTs) holding up to 1.8kg.
-Then refrigerated to fully cure and be periodically turned during a 2-3 week period.
+Once the caviar is salted, it goes into Original Tins (OTs) holding up to 1.8kg, refrigerated to fully cure, and periodically turned during a two- to three-week period.

-At every step the team notes the caviar condition, and of course records data on each lot as per CITES regulation.
+At every step, the team evaluates the caviar condition, and records all data on each lot as per CITES regulation.

-Our caviar varies naturally in size and color, and the grading reflects this natural range in color from dark brown (Tradition grade) to lighter brown with larger egg size (Royale grade), to an even lighter brown and larger eggs (Imperial grade).
+Our caviar varies naturally in size and color.
+The grading reflects this natural range in color from dark brown (Tradition grade) to lighter brown with larger egg size (Royale grade), to an even lighter brown and larger eggs (Imperial grade).

-We also produce a tiny amount of Master Selection caviar which is amber in color.
-This exquisite Master Selection caviar is extremely rare - only about 1% of our total production - but is extremely delicious!
+We also produce a small portion of Master Selection caviar, which is amber in color.
+This exquisite Master Selection caviar is extremely rare - only about 1% of our total production - but is extremely flavorful and delicious!

 The production quantity of each grade varies each year.
-We focus on perfection and quality at each grade, and are continually refining our grading so that customers can know what to expect.
+At Black River Caviar we focus on perfection and quality at each grade, and are continually refining our grading so that customers know what to expect.

-On the palate our caviar is pure, clean, delicate and fresh with nutty flavors reminiscent of walnuts and hazelnuts, and possessing a wonderfully creamy finish that lingers in your mouth.
-Each year we are confident that our caviar will be intensely rich and offer complex flavors that reflect Black River's distinct provenance and purity.
+Our caviar is pure, clean, delicate and fresh, with warm, savory flavors reminiscent of walnuts and hazelnuts, possessing a wonderfully creamy finish that lingers on your palate.
+We are confident that each and every year our caviar will be intensely rich and offer complex flavors that reflect Black River Caviar's distinct, and historic, provenance and purity.